sashadev-sky/Rock-Paper-Scissors-Mint/README.md

 - A user receives a **notification** when the transaction goes through (or fails).

 - When the user **connects**, they can access their profile to see their **recent transactions**, connected wallet address, and to manually **disconnect**.

+- An **NFT Gallery** displays all minted NFTs using the Alchemy NFT API.

 ## Components